Spring 2022 CS165B Machine Learning

 - Xinyi Wang <firstname.lastname@example.org>

 - Location: IV THEA2

 - TA Office Hours Location:

 - The formal prerequisite is Computer Science 130A (Data Structures and Algorithms I).
 This implies that you have taken CS 40, CS 32, and PSTAT 120A or ECE 139 and you have studied topics such as algorithms, data structures, searching and sorting techniques, recursion, and induction, all of which are relevant to this course.
 Most importantly, you need to be able to think logically about problems and solution strategies, and you must be familiar enough with writing software to implement solutions on your own.
-If you have completed the CS lower division courses, the Math and PSTAT requirements, and CS 130A, you will be well-prepared.
+You will be well-prepared if you have completed the CS lower-division courses, the Math and PSTAT requirements, and CS 130A.